JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Tuesday, 23 August, 2022

 Today, for a bit, I did not feel like practicing coding, but then I reminded myself of my dream and had a lot of fun coding.
 I practiced working with local and global variables as well as troubleshooting code.

+Day 15

+Wednesday, 24 August, 2022

+Today, I worked more with functions, and iterating through lists.
+Following the assignment given in the week 4 Team activity for my next programming class (which I am working ahead in) I built a program that will calculate the storage and cost efficiency of different can sizes.
+I wanted to go one step farther and have the program display the can type with the highest storage efficiency and best cost efficiency but I ran out of time.
+Either way, I am happy with how the program turned out.
+I do need to get better at leaving notes in my code.